 The reason that businesses outsource

-The basic point of outsourcing is to bring in external specialists together with their knowledge and expertise to take over specific roles that would otherwise crowd the employees’ task lists.
-This may also shore up those staff members not performing well through lack of expertise.
+The basic point of outsourcing is to bring in external specialists with their knowledge and expertise to take over specific roles that would otherwise crowd the employees’ task lists.
+This may also shore up those staff members not performing well due to lack of expertise.

 Outsourcing as a strategic business mechanism